 PACA believes that reading is crucial for students’ academic success.
 Our KS3 Reading Challenge aims to help students improve their reading according to their ability and to show reluctant readers that reading fiction can be enjoyable!

 Academy Library Staff

-The Academy library is available to Academy staff and students before, during and after the school day for borrowing and returning books, accessing the Academy network, reading and studying, and purchasing essential stationery items.
+The Academy library is available to Academy staff and students between 11am and 2pm for borrowing and returning books, accessing the Academy network, reading and studying, and purchasing essential stationery items.

 For information about Brighton and Hove Public Library Services, available to our community members via our dual-use partner, please see Mile Oak Library.

 Students do not have to join the library unless they wish to borrow books or other documents during the Academy Library opening times.
 If you do wish to, simply complete and return a PACA student membership form to the librarian.
 An Academy library account will then be set up, which will be valid for 5 years or until the end of a student’s time at PACA in Year 11, whichever comes first.
 This membership can be extended on a yearly basis if students stay on to join PACA’s sixth form.

 This membership may only be used in this library during the school day and/or while students are in Academy uniform when borrowing a book.
 If students have forgotten their membership card, they may use their planner or exercise book as ID.
 Students may not borrow Brighton and Hove Library chargeable items such as DVDs on their Academy membership.
 Although they may return items borrowed on their Brighton and Hove Public Library card, they may not use it to borrow or reserve items in school time.

 Except for some nonfiction items, most books etc are issued for 3 weeks or longer to cover a school holiday period.